Azure-Samples/azure-spring-boot-samples/keyvault/azure-spring-boot-starter-keyvault-certificates/keyvault-certificates-server-side/README.md

 ```text
 Hello World
 ```

+If you created resources via Azure Portal and created the Service Principal in Managed Identity way.
 ### Run Sample with managed identity
 If you are using managed identity instead of service principal, use below properties in your `application.yml`: